Skip to Content

-Have You Been Charged with a Violent Crime?
+Have You Been Charged with a Violent Crime in OK?

 Violent crimes involve the use of force or the threat of force.
 They can range from simple assault to murder.
 Oklahoma takes violent crimes very seriously, and you could face severe consequences if you are convicted of one.
 At Enlow Law, our Tulsa violent crime defense attorney has handled thousands of cases and can fight for you.